 I was doing my daily evening walks trying to stick to my ten thousand steps regime when my attention was grabbed by an elderly couple strolling by.
 They were holding each other hands and seem in the world of their own.
 It was an endearing sight.
 And the thought that came suddenly to mind is semper fi.

-This little incident saddened and gladdened me at the same time because in my eyes semper fidelis is a dying practice/custom.
+This little incident saddened and gladdened me at the same time because in my eyes Semper Fidelis is a dying practice/custom.
 It seems not the fashion anymore nowadays.
-With so many choices to choose from we are indeed spoilt for choice and practicing autonomy as rational individuals is becoming harder than ever because most of the time we’re not making rational choices anymore due to the fact that our brains are suffering from information overload and too little time to process them all.
-So, often, we make error of judgment and keep making them thinking: so, what?
+With so many choices to choose from we are indeed spoilt for choice and practising autonomy as rational individuals is becoming harder than ever because most of the time we’re not making rational choices anymore due to the fact that our brains are suffering from information overload and too little time to process them all.
+So, often, we make an error of judgment and keep making them thinking: so, what?
 There are lots of selections out there; if this one doesn’t work there are always other things to fall back on.
-Much like when we confronted with a closet full of clothes, putting an outfit for the day becomes an ordeal when men can have dozen combinations men could consider.
+Much like when we confronted with a closet full of clothes, putting an outfit for the day becomes an ordeal when men can have a dozen combinations men could consider.
 And when one attire is not to our liking, we can always pull out other combinations, right?

 What happened to personal favourite?
 The old and trusty ensemble we feel comfortable with?
 Gotten too old for comfort?

 I’m not only talking from a consumer point of view but as a human being as well.
 I did not only grow up in a world where a choice is as simple as yes or no and “which” is an occasional option usually came with tags such as “afford” or “need.”
 That was also the time when one stick with one’s choice for better or for worse, not when someone or something better comes along.